jtdaugherty/brick/README.md

 Featured Projects
 -----------------

-To get an idea of what some people have done with `brick`, take a look at these projects.
+To get an idea of what some people have done with `brick`, check out these projects.
 If you have made something and would like me to include it, get in touch!

 | Project | Description |
 | ------- | ----------- |